Clinamenic/GFEL/content/library/Field Reports/GreenSofa Taiwan.md

 ## Reflections

+### Tooling vs. Trust
-- **Tooling vs. Trust:** GreenSofa has learned that while Ethereum tools provide structure and funding, local engagement relies heavily on cultural translation and relationship-building.
+GreenSofa has learned that while Ethereum tools provide structure and funding, local engagement relies heavily on cultural translation and relationship-building.
 Communication—not just code—is key.

->   **Web3 public goods work is 20% tooling and 80% communication.
-Education, cultural translation, and relational trust-building are as essential as the tools themselves.**
+>   **"Web3 public goods work is 20% tooling and 80% communication.
+Education, cultural translation, and relational trust-building are as essential as the tools themselves."**

+### IRL Still Matters
-- **IRL Still Matters:** In-person workshops and events are far more effective for onboarding than digital materials alone.
+In-person workshops and events are far more effective for onboarding than digital materials alone.
 Moving forward, GreenSofa is prioritizing real-world interaction for trust-building and education.

->   **Face-to-face interaction builds trust more quickly and effectively than online workshops.
-IRL meetings make it easier to explain abstract concepts, answer questions immediately, and guide people step-by-step through the onboarding process.**
+>   **"Face-to-face interaction builds trust more quickly and effectively than online workshops.
+IRL meetings make it easier to explain abstract concepts, answer questions immediately, and guide people step-by-step through the onboarding process."**

+### Simplify to Localize
-- **Simplify to Localize:** Tools like easyRetroPGF proved too complex for many Taiwanese civic groups.
-To bridge the gap, GreenSofa has developed a 1-1 model where global funds are stewarded locally, sometimes off-chain, but always transparently.
+Web3 tools like [easyRetroPGF](https://easyretropgf.xyz) proved too complex for many Taiwanese civic groups.
+To bridge the gap, GreenSofa has developed a 1-1 support model where global funds are stewarded locally, sometimes off-chain, but always transparently.

->   **Local-first design requires both technical adaptation and community co-creation, not just deployment of global tools.
-Ethereum gave us the infrastructure—but the real transformation came through localized stewardship.**
+>   **"Local-first design requires both technical adaptation and community co-creation, not just deployment of global tools.
+Ethereum gave us the infrastructure—but the real transformation came through localized stewardship."**

 ## Next Steps
 Green Sofa's goal is to demonstrate that Ethereum-based public goods funding can provide meaningful resources to existing civic movements—not just in theory, but in practice.